Professional Liability Insurance

 These options* may help get you started:

-• Prolink (https://prolink.insure/associations/rdaa/) is one option of an insurance company that offers PLI coverage for dental assistants, including immediate access to an insurance certificate when you use their online application form.
+• Prolink (https://prolink.insure/associations/rdaa/) is one option of an insurance company that offers PLI for dental assistants, including immediate access to an insurance certificate when you use their online application form.

 Please note that we don’t set or negotiate insurance rates.